 Companies that have experienced volatility in the volume and market price of their shares have been subject to an increased incidence of securities class action litigation, particularly in our industry in recent years.
 We may be the target of this type of litigation in the future.
-Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, and, if adversely determined, could have a material adverse effect on our business, financial condition and results of operations.
+Securities litigation against us could result in substantial costs and/or reputational harm and divert our management's attention from other business concerns, and, if adversely determined, could have a material adverse effect on our business, financial condition, and results of operations.

-Future sales of our ordinary shares, ADSs and/or RMB Shares in the public market could cause the ordinary share, ADS and/or RMB Share price to fall.
+Future sales of our ordinary shares, ADSs, and/or RMB Shares in the public market could cause the ordinary share, ADS, and/or RMB Share price to fall.

-The price of our ordinary shares, ADSs and/or RMB Shares could decline as a result of sales of a large number of the ordinary shares, ADSs and/or RMB Shares or the perception that these sales could occur.
+The price of our ordinary shares, ADSs, and/or RMB Shares could decline as a result of sales of a large number of the ordinary shares, ADSs, and/or RMB Shares or the perception that these sales could occur.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.

-As of July 31, 2022, 1,349,639,439 ordinary shares, par value \$0.0001 per share, were outstanding, of which 949,028,496 ordinary shares were held in the form of 73,002,192 ADSs, each representing 13 ordinary shares, and 115,055,260 were RMB Shares.
+As of August 2, 2024, 1,379,529,263 ordinary shares, par value \$0.0001 per share, were outstanding, of which 890,252,363 ordinary shares were held in the form of 68,480,951 ADSs, each representing 13 ordinary shares, and 115,055,260 were RMB Shares.

-We filed a registration statement on Form S-3 with the SEC on behalf of certain shareholders on May 11, 2020, registering 300,197,772 ordinary shares, including 224,861,338 ordinary shares in the form of 17,297,026 ADSs to be resold by the selling shareholders identified therein and in any related prospectus supplement from time to time.
+We filed a registration statement on Form S-3 with the SEC on behalf of certain shareholders on May 9, 2023, registering 298,738,765 ordinary shares, including 222,835,028 ordinary shares in the form of 17,141,156 ADSs to be resold by the selling shareholders identified therein and in any related prospectus supplement from time to time.
+Amgen also has specified registration rights pursuant to its share purchase agreement.
 Furthermore, we have registered or plan to register the offer and sale of all securities that we have issued and may issue in the future under our equity compensation plans, including upon the exercise of share options and vesting of restricted share units and under our employee share purchase plan.
 If these additional securities are sold, or if it is perceived that they will be sold, in the public market, the trading price of our ordinary shares, ADSs and/or RMB Shares could decline.
-Amgen also has specified registration rights upon expiration of a lock-up period.

-In addition, in the future, we may issue additional ordinary shares, ADSs, RMB Shares or other equity or debt securities convertible into ordinary shares, ADSs or RMB Shares in connection with a financing, acquisition, license, litigation settlement, employee arrangements or otherwise.
-Any such issuance could result in substantial dilution to our existing shareholders and could cause the ordinary share, ADS and/or RMB Share price to decline.
+In addition, in the future, we may issue additional ordinary shares, ADSs, RMB Shares, or other equity or debt securities convertible into ordinary shares, ADSs, or RMB Shares in connection with a financing, acquisition, license, litigation settlement, employee arrangements or otherwise.
+Any such issuance could result in substantial dilution to our existing shareholders and could cause the ordinary share, ADS, and/or RMB Share price to decline.

-The triple listing of our ADSs, ordinary shares and RMB Shares may adversely affect the liquidity and value of our ADSs, ordinary shares and/or RMB Shares.
+The triple listing of our ADSs, ordinary shares and RMB Shares may adversely affect the liquidity and value of our ADSs, ordinary shares and/or RMB Shares and lead to increased compliance obligations and costs.